groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vcf-to-odp.md

         - icon: "far fa-file-VCF"
           title: " About VCF File Format"
           content: |
             VCF (Virtual Card Format) or vCard is a digital file format for storing contact information.
 The format is widely used for data interchange among popular information exchange applications.
-Most operating systems such as Windows and MacOS come with default applications to create and open these files.
+Most operating systems such as Windows and macOS come with default applications to create and open these files.
 A single VCF file can contain contact information for one or multiple contacts.
-A VCF file usually contains information such as contact's name, address, phone number, email, birthday, photographs and audio in addition to a number of other fields.
-Being supported by email clients and services, there is no loss of data during the transfer of contacts via using the vCard format.
-The media type for VCF file format is text/vcard.

           link: "https://docs.fileformat.com/email/vcf/"

     format:
         # format loop
-        - icon: "far fa-file-ODP"
+        - icon: "far fa-file-powerpoint"
           title: " About ODP File Format"
           content: |
-            Files with ODP extension represent presentation file format used by OpenOffice.org in the OASISOpen standard.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
-ODP files can be opened by applications that conform to the OpenDocument format (such as OpenOffice or StarOffice).
+            Files with ODP extension represents the presentation file format used by OpenOffice.org in the OASIS OpenDocument standard.
+A presentation file is a collection of slides where each slide can comprise text, images, formatting, animations, and other media.
+These slides are presented to an audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/odp/"